Yingli

-Yingli is headquartered in Baoding, China and has more than 100 regional subsidiaries and branch offices and has distributed more than 30 GW solar panels to customers worldwide.
-Yingli Solar was established in 1997 and was the world's largest PV module manufacturers in the world in 2012 and 2013.
-Yingli was founded by Liansheng Miao who was a pioneer in Chinese solar manufacturing.
-Miao worked to persuade other people to encourage the growth of Chinese solar industry as Miao saw that solar manufacturing is an industry in which China can be competitive.

 Yingli expanded production capacity at a time module prices slumped.
 Yingli recovered slowly and since early 2015 has faced financial difficulties and has been going through a debt restructuring out of court.
 In 2015 signed a contract with LONGi to cooperate on monocrystalline products.
 In the first quarter of 2016 Yingli posted a profit first time since 2011.
 Yingli has cut workforce and decreased R&D spending.
 Yingli's cost per watt is 41 cents.
 The company was a sponsor of the 2014 FIFA World Cup, U.S. men's and women's national soccer teams, and FC Bayern Munich.

 Yingli is a member of the ‘Silicon Module Super League’ (SMSL), a group of big-six c-Si module suppliers in the solar PV industry today.
 The other five members of the group are Canadian Solar, Hanwha Q CELLS, JA Solar, Trina Solar and Jinko Solar.

 History

-Yingli Green Energy was established in 1998 by Liansheng Miao, who remains the company's chairman and CEO.
-Yingli Green Energy began module production in 2003, with a capacity of 3 MW.
-By 2004, Yingli reached 6 MW in ingot/wafer/cell production, and 50 MW in module production.
-The company also expanded into Germany and achieved certifications from UL, the IEC and TÜV Rheinland.
-After continued expansion and fundraising efforts, Yingli Green Energy completed its IPO on the New York Stock Exchange in June 2007.
-In 2009, Yingli achieved 1 GW of cumulative output of solar modules since commercial production began in 2003.
-Today, Yingli Green Energy has a balanced vertically integrated production capacity of 2,450 MW per year.

 In 2009, the company acquired Cyber Power, a development stage enterprise with plans to begin production of solar-grade polysilicon.
 Yingli Solar is expected to start trial polysilicon by the end of 2010.
 Growing at a fast rate, 2010 first quarter reports indicated that it was Yingli Solar's most profitable quarter to date.

 In 2010, Yingli Green Energy became the first Chinese company and the first renewable energy company to sponsor the FIFA World Cup.
 Yingli was also a sponsor of the 2014 FIFA World Cup in Brazil.
-It supplied modules to 2014 FIFA World Cup stadiums, including the Maracana Stadium in Rio de Janeiro.
+It supplied modules to 2014 FIFA World Cup stadiums, including the Maracanã Stadium in Rio de Janeiro.

 Building on its partnership with FIFA, Yingli is also a sponsor of FC Bayern München and the U.S. Soccer Women's and Men's National Teams.